 You can open your Instagram app and look for us @dotzerohairstudio or click this link to view – instagram.com/dotzerohairstudio.

 A free hair consultation is available.
 Please visit us any time before 7:00pm.
 Also, we are open seven days week.
 You can also send a private message from our facebook or instagram account.
 Also, please note that all quotes provided to you are for estimation purposes only.
 An in-person hair assessment is required before the work is guaranteed.
+We need to check your hair type, regrowth lines, root color, color transitions, if you have dark roots, if you have traditional highlighting, and what color technique was previously done.
 We will provide you with the actual cost after the assessment so that you can decide from thereon.

 What are amino acids?